shoreason/python-env-tutorial/tutorial.md

 (.envname)$ pip install -r requirements.txt
 ```

-Deactivating a virtual enviroment is easy.
+Deactivating a virtual enviroment is also easy.
 From within your virtual environment type the below command

 ```bash
 (.envname)$ deactivate